Unit-safe computations with quantities (including money)

 >>> print(Length(15)) 15 m

 Other units can be derived from the reference unit (or another unit), giving a definition by multiplying a scaling factor with that unit:

 Using one unit as a reference and defining all other units by giving a scaling factor is only possible if the units have the same scale.
-Otherwise, units have to be instantiated via the corresponding class Unit sub-class without giving a definition.
+Otherwise, units can just be instantiated without giving a definition:

 Derived types of quantities are declared by giving a definition based on more basic types of quantities:

 >>> class Volume(Quantity, ... define_as=Length ** 3, ... ref_unit_name='Cubic Metre'): ... pass ... >>> class Duration(Quantity, ... ref_unit_name='Second', ... ref_unit_symbol='s'): ... pass ... >>> class Velocity(Quantity, ... define_as=Length / Duration, ... ref_unit_name='Metre per Second'): ... pass ...

 If no symbol for the reference unit is given with the class declaration, a symbol is generated from the definition, as long as all types of quantities in that definition have a reference unit.

 >>> Volume.ref_unit.symbol 'm³' >>> Velocity.ref_unit.symbol 'm/s'